rafaalpizar/docker-wordpress/Readme.md

 This container creates a fresh wordpress site, you can use to prototype any setup or you can load your wordpress files and database to restore and test a backup.

-## Access
+## Web Access
-Ports 8080 and 8443 are available on localhost to test the wordpress site. also it is possible to connect directly to container using standard ports.
+TCP Ports 8080 and 8443 are available on localhost to test the wordpress site. also it is possible to connect directly to container using standard ports.

 To get web container IP use this command: